Mutual Inspirations Festival

 The festival began as a pilot project of the Embassy of the Czech Republic in 2010, and branched out to the local DC community a year later.
-It continues to grow, reaching out to select cities across the United States.
-In the last three years, over 30,000 visitors have attended festival events throughout Washington, DC, alone.
+It serves as a platform for bringing together communities centered in Washington, DC.

-Now in its seventh year, the Mutual Inspirations Festival 2016 celebrates one of the greatest tennis players of all time, Martina Navrátilová
+Now in its 11th year, the Mutual Inspirations Festival 2020 celebrates the life of John Amos Comenius, called the Father of Modern Education.